tarantool/doc/doc/platform/storage/memtx.rst

 For the specific settings related to allocator or sorting threads, check the corresponding ``memtx`` options in the :ref:`Configuration reference <configuration_reference_memtx>`.

+..  note_memtx_memory_estimation_start

 ..
 NOTE::

+    By default, the memory size (``memtx.memory``) parameter is set to 256 MB.
+    Before deploying a cluster, calculate the necessary amount of memory with a reserve and specify it in the ``memtx.memory`` option.
+    Starting a cluster with the default memory size value may lead to memory exhaustion and make further writes to the replica instance impossible.
     To estimate the required amount of memory, you can use the `sizing calculator <https://www.tarantool.io/en/sizing_calculator/>`_.

+..  note_memtx_memory_estimation_end

 ..  _configuration_memtx-memory: